Table Of Contents

 We base our Life Group model on the early church as described in the Bible in the book of Acts.
 In Acts, you can read about the tremendous growth of the first church in Jerusalem, where small group meetings in homes helped lay the foundation.

-A Place to Connect
+1. A Place to Connect

-A Place To Protect
+2. A Place to Protect

 It is through life together that our problems become smaller, and God uses others to bring support and encouragement to our lives.
 Life Groups become a place where others don’t just know your name, but care about what is happening in your life and want to support you in your spiritual journey.

-A Place To Grow
+3. A Place to Grow

 We believe every person is created with God-given potential to make a difference in the world.
 Life Groups are a place you can grow with others to become more like Jesus and reach the potential God has put inside you.

-WHAT A LIFE GROUP LOOKS LIKE
+WHAT LIFE GROUPS LOOK LIKE

 Your Life is Your Group

-At Passion, we use a free market approach to Life Groups.
+At Passion, we use a free market approach to Small Groups.
 This means we want people to gather together based on the things they enjoy and are important to them.
 Essentially, the things you are already doing in your life are the things that can make up your Life Group!

 Free market leaders form their group around their gifts or interests.